-- Richards Bay LPG Terminal belonging to Island View Storage (IVS) and leased to Afrox for a period of about 6 years; - 2) Sapref LPG Terminal at Durban, belonging to Shell and BP jointly and integrated into the refinery; - 3) Enref LPG Terminal at Durban, belonging to Engen this is unused as an import/export terminal to date due to some unresolved issues but the storage at the refinery is in use for LPG storage; - 4) Easigas LPG Terminal, Port Elizabeth, Eastern Cape; - 5) Easigas Tank Farm LPG spheres, Port Elizabeth, Eastern Cape; - 6) Sunrise Energy LPG Terminal, Saldanha Bay, Western Cape; and - 7) Avedia Energy LPG Terminal, Saldanha Bay, Western Cape.
+- 1) Richards Bay LPG Terminal belonging to Island View Storage (IVS), trading as Bidvest Tank Terminal: - Sapref LPG Terminal, Durban, belonging to Shell and BP jointly and integrated into the refinery;

+- 3) Enref LPG Terminal, Durban, belonging to Engen this is unused as an import/export terminal to date due to some unresolved issues but the storage at the refinery is in use for LPG storage; - 4) Easigas LPG Terminal, Port Elizabeth, Eastern Cape; - 5) Easigas Tank Farm LPG spheres, Port Elizabeth, Eastern Cape; - 6) Sunrise Energy LPG Terminal, Saldanha Bay, Western Cape; and - 7) Avedia Energy LPG Terminal, Saldanha Bay, Western Cape.

 Noting the constrained domestic production of LPG, growth in LPG demand can only be adequately met by increased imports.
-Currently, SA is unable to source large volumes of LPG from LPG producing countries due to its limited import facilities as well as the associated storage and distribution infrastructure.
-The relatively small market size has not warranted larger-scale infrastructural investments for importation or optimisation of local distribution of bulk LPG.
-It would take at least sixteen (16) days for the cargo from Saudi Arabia to reach South Africa while the cargo size would be small and therefore uneconomical for importers.
+It would take at least sixteen (16) days for the cargo from Saudi Arabia to reach South Africa.
 South Africa could opt for Mauritius, with a minimum seven (7) day journey for LPG delivery.
 Instead of sourcing LPG from the Middle East or Mauritius, SA should consider sourcing it from Algeria, or other West African countries such as Nigeria, and/or Angola in pursuit of the continental development agenda.
 In this regard, SA should pursue such imports as part of its bilateral relations and cooperation with involved countries as well as the promotion of intra-African trade.